bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DeterminationMethod_35EM4seR58qOdMRpSplbuQ/Documentation.md

-Different ways to delineate the perimeter of a hazard
+Different ways to delineate the perimeter of a hazard.